bnb-chain/greenfield-cmd/README.md

 2. The operator account should have enough balance before sending request to greenfield

-3. The cmd tool has ability to intelligently select the correct SP.
-The User only need to set the object name and bucket name and the command is able to choose the right SP.
+3. The cmd tool has ability to intelligently select the correct SP with the info of bucket name and object name in command.

 4. The "gnfd://" is a fixed prefix which representing the greenfield resources